 - Finally, keep it short – no more than a page.

-Strengths, weaknesses, opportunities, and threats
+2. Finding Strengths, weaknesses, opportunities, and threats

-Strengths and weaknesses are internal to the business and regulatory.
+Strengths and weaknesses are internal to the business and regulations.
 On the contrary, there are uncontrollable external forces that operate on the situation of opportunity and threat and learn how to use a SWOT.

 We are often mistaken for this part of the exercise.
 To clarify: